seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

      Keep This
 ```

----
+When the image is cropped or resized, the hotspot guides which region should remain visible.

+***

-# Step 2 — Update The Query
+# Step 2 — Update the Query

 Open: